The Prospector Trail is a delightful desert romp near red

 final fork offers two routes: high and low, which rejoin near the end.

-You'll arrive at the White Reef parking area 3 miles later.
-From here, head
+You'll arrive at the White Reef parking area 3 miles after leaving Silver

-down the paved road to the singletrack trailhead. [ Track
+down the paved road and turn towards the Red Rock area to find the

 Files for Silver Reef to Harrisburg: GPX